nandolawson/romoxidizer/README.md

 [![Open in Dev Container](https://img.shields.io/badge/Open%20in%20Dev%20Container-blue?style=flat&logo=docker&logoColor=%23fff)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/nandolawson/romoxidizer)

-This software is used to trim ROMs for Nintendo Game Boy Advance and in the future Nintendo DS.
+This software is used to trim ROMs for Nintendo Game Boy Advance and the future Nintendo DS.
 It is written entirely in Rust and works on Windows & Linux, regardless of whether the CPU architecture is x86 or ARM.
 As far as I know, this is the only open-source software of its kind.

+> ⚠ DS ROMs with Nintendo Wifi Connection / Download Play functionality should not be trimmed at this time.
 > ⚠ romoxidizer is currently in early development.
 Even though the software has been tested, only ROMs for which a backup exists should be processed.

 ## Usage